ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Hybrid/Juicer_Juicebox_3dDNA_pipeline.md

 The trick here is setting juicer's short, medium, and long queue times, as they will not likely be default for your system.
 ```
 cd ../
-#/work/gif/Randy/JustJammin/02_WhiteMysteryPseudomolecule/01_JuicerSetup
+#/02_WhiteMysteryPseudomolecule/01_JuicerSetup
 ml jdk/10.0.2_13-fr57jru; ml juicer; juicer.sh -d 01_JuicerSetup -p chrom_sizes -s none -z 01_JuicerSetup/references/Big.MysteryGenomePilon3.PILON.fasta  -q short -Q 2:00:00 -l medium -L 12:00:00 -t 36
 ```

 #### Troubleshooting a juicer run

 Your stdout and stderr will tell you almost nothing about your run.
-If at the end of your run, you are seeing a merged_sort.txt and a merged_nodups.txt file, then you likely succeeded.
+If at the end of your run, you are seeing large merged_sort.txt and a merged_nodups.txt files, then you likely succeeded.
 Note that these files are usually hundreds of MB.

 If you do not have a merged_sort.txt, the first thing to check is if your split fastq files (in splits/) each aligned and created a sam file.
 If you want to know why they failed, then you'll have to investigate the debug folder.

 If you have a merged_sort.txt file, but lack the merged_nodups.txt, then the read deduplication step failed.
-In most cases this will be a memory issue that can be fixed by creating a greater number of splits of your fast files.
+In most cases this will be a memory issue that can be fixed by creating a greater number of splits of your fastq files.

-You will need to go into the debug folder, which will be /work/gif/Randy/JustJammin/02_WhiteMysteryPseudomolecule/01_JuicerSetup/debug for me.
+You will need to go into the debug folder, which will be /02_WhiteMysteryPseudomolecule/01_JuicerSetup/debug for me.

+If juicer does not complete, you can restart from the last completed stage using -S with one of the following options "chimeric", "merge", "dedup", "final", "postproc", or "early".

 ##  Set up and run 3D-DNA assembly

 ### Install 3d-dna
 When I install I usually use singularity containers or conda evironments to address my lack of sudo privileges.
-LastZ installation isnt necessary, as it is only useful for highly heterozygous genomes.
+LastZ installation is not necessary, as it is only useful for highly heterozygous genomes.

 #### Create conda environment for installation
 ```
-#/work/gif/Randy/JustJammin/02_WhiteMysteryPseudomolecule/03_3D-DNA
+#/02_WhiteMysteryPseudomolecule/03_3D-DNA

 #create a conda environment, as I am using a remote hpc.
 module load  miniconda3/4.3.30-qdauveb